 Important Details About Components Originates in Altium Datasheets

-When trying to find the right component for your design, don’t turn to any old list - make sure you consult data that is organized systematically and in an easy to understand manner.
+When trying to find the right component for your design, don’t turn to any old list - make sure you consult data that is organized systematically and in an easy-to-understand manner.
 Have default value and passing parameters in mind, account for variables, and choose design software that has global configuration capabilities beyond the simple default button you might press to get information anywhere.

 Distinguishing components from others starts with defining descriptors found in datasheets.
-Datasheets uniquely define each electronic component, allowing designers ability to hone in on accurate information necessary to meet design constraints.
+Datasheets uniquely define each electronic component, allowing designers the ability to hone in on accurate information necessary to meet design constraints.
 Now move that information into software, and the challenge becomes organizing those details for productive use.
-Not only organizing the details, but allowing intuitive access for multiple users.
+Not only organizing the details but allowing intuitive access for multiple users.